gomrinal/README.md/README.md

 ⭐ When I'm not at my desk.
 I prefer hiking in the woods or camping 🏕️ with my friends with a nice bon fire 🔥
 <br>
 <br>
 ⭐ Fun fact: I've hiked 35 km with 250 ml of Gatorade.
-Lowkey, I feel I should be a paid embassador of Gatorade 🥇
+Lowkey, I feel I should be a paid ambassador of Gatorade 🥇
 <br>
 <br>
 📧: email.mrinal.here@gmail.com <br>